drkrillo/docs/creator/sdk7/media/display-a-certified-nft.md

 You can display a 2D NFT (Non-Fungible Token) that you own in your Decentraland scenes.

-The NTF's image and other data is taken from an API, based on the token's contract and id.
+The NFT's image and other data is taken from an API, based on the token's contract and id.
 Any NFTs that are supported on [OpenSea](https://opensea.io/) can also be displayed in an NFT picture frame in Decentraland.

 {% hint style="info" %}
 **💡 Tip**: In the [Scene Editor in Creator Hub](../scene-editor/get-started/about-editor.md), you can use an **NFT** [Smart Item](../scene-editor/interactivity/smart-items.md) for a no-code way to achieve this.